 - 1. It is essential to keep detailed, accurate and accessible records in order to protect children effectively.
-All staff are made aware of the need to record and report concerns about a child or children within our school. - 2.
-All staff should record such concerns or disclosures on a 'Record of Concern' sheet (App B) and if needed a Body Map (App C). - 3.
-The DSL is responsible for such records and for deciding at what point these records should be shared with, or transferred to other agencies or schools, in consultation with the Headteacher or appropriate Senior Manager. - 4.
-Each individual Child's file of concern or official documentation will contain a 'Cover & Summary Sheet App D {a} and a Chronology sheet App D {b} which will detail and reference any concerns, contact with parents and other agencies, information shared, case conferences and other meetings or events.
+At all times Information Sharing guidance and GDPR (2018), will be followed. - 2.
+All staff are made aware of the need to record and report concerns about a child or children within our school immediately to the DSL. - 3.
+All staff should record such concerns or disclosures on a 'Record of Concern' sheet (Appendix B) and if needed a Body Map (Appendix C). - 4.
+The DSL is responsible for such records and for deciding at what point these records should be shared with, or transferred to other agencies or schools, in consultation with the Headteacher or appropriate Senior Manager. - 5.
+Each individual Child's file of concern or official documentation will contain a 'Cover & Summary Sheet Appendix D {a} and a Chronology sheet Appendix D {b}' which will detail and reference any concerns, contact with parents and other agencies, information shared, case conferences and other meetings or events.
 Any subsequent actions will be recorded clearly on the chronology sheet.
-The file will also contain all other relevant information but be separate from the child's other school records.

-- 5. Separate child or if appropriate, family CP files are stored in a locked and secure location in the Child Protection cupboard.
-Only the DSLs, Headteacher and other appropriate Senior Staff have access to these files. - 6.
-The information in these files may be shared with other agencies as appropriate and in some cases used as evidence by other agencies in line with current Information Sharing guidance (2015). - 7.
+The file will also contain all other relevant information but be separate from the child's other school records. - 6.
+Separate child or if appropriate, family CP files are stored in a locked and secure location in Child Protection Cupboard.
+Only the DSLs, Headteacher and other appropriate Senior or Pastoral Staff have access to these files. - 7.
+The information in these files may be shared with other agencies as appropriate and in some cases used as evidence by other agencies in line with current Information Sharing guidance and GDPR (2018). - 8.
 Only factual verified information is recorded as such.
-Information 'reported' by outside individuals is clearly indicated. - 8.
-Parents may request to read their child's file.
-School will seek advice from the LA if such a request is made in order to ensure that only appropriate information is disclosed depending on the circumstances and any '3rd party' information that will need to be redacted. - 9.
+Information 'reported' by outside individuals is clearly indicated as such.

+- 9. Parents may request to read their child's file under Subject Access Request or GDPR.
+School will seek advice from the LA if such a request is made in order to ensure that only appropriate information is disclosed depending on the circumstances and any '3rd party' information that will need to be redacted. - 10.
 The DSL will decide what information needs to be shared within school with whom and when on a case by case basis.
-Confidentiality is essential but staff working with children can only provide effective support and monitor concerns if they are made aware that there are concerns or at the least that individual children are being monitored. - 10.Child protection records are reviewed each term to check whether any action, advice or updating is needed.
+Confidentiality is essential but staff working with children can only provide effective support and monitor concerns if they are made aware that there are concerns or at the least that individual children are being monitored. - 11.
+Child protection records are reviewed each term to check whether any action, advice or updating is needed.

-8.2 Transferring and retaining Records
+8.1 Transferring and retaining Records

-Records are transferred to receiving schools when children transfer at normal phase transition and at any other time, including the FE or other settings before the age of 18.
+Records are transferred to receiving schools when children transfer at normal phase transition and at any other time, including to the FE or other settings before the age of 18.